godotengine/godot-docs/getting_started/step_by_step/resources.rst

 Loading scenes
 --------------

 Scenes are also resources, but there is a catch.
 Scenes saved to disk are resources of type :ref:`PackedScene <class_PackedScene>`.
-This means that the scene is packed inside a resource.
+The scene is packed inside a resource.

-To obtain an instance of the scene, the method :ref:`PackedScene.instance() <class_PackedScene_instance>` must be used.
+To get an instance of the scene, you have to use the :ref:`PackedScene.instance() <class_PackedScene_instance>` method.

 .. tabs::
  .. code-tab:: gdscript GDScript